btc-raspberrypiclub/jeopardy/README.md

 #Note:
 This software is designed to be used with the Raspberry Pi.
 If you would like to run Jeopardy on a Windows or Ubuntu please use Adam Beagle's <a href='https://github.com/adambeagle/jeoparpy'>jeoparpy software</a>.

+Also, to use the X11 system from within a container, see this [Medium article](https://medium.com/geekculture/run-a-gui-software-inside-a-docker-container-dce61771f9).